odpi/egeria-docs/site/docs/practices/maturity-model/overview.md

     An organization has achieved *asset awareness* when it has a catalog of its [resources](/concepts/resource) that shows the properties of the resources, who owns them and their lineage (how they were created).
 The catalog entry for a resource is called an [*asset*](/concepts/asset).

-    These catalogs ideally need to cover all types of resources, from data stores, data feeds, APIs and the processes/applications that work with them.
+    These catalogs ideally should cover all types of resources, from data stores, data feeds, APIs and the processes/applications that work with them.
 In addition, the catalog can include information about the logical structure (schema) of the data, its format (for example, XML, JSON) the values stored and what the data elements within the asset mean to the organization.

     Figure 3 shows the different types of tools that can be used to build up the asset catalog and make it searchable through a user interface.